Phnom Penh in 3 Days

 Plantation Urban Resort foyer

-Dinner at Panorama Mekong Hostel
+Dinner at Panorama Mekong

-Beer by the riverside
+Beer by the Mekong

-Beer by the riverside
+Beer by the Mekong

-Cocktails by the riverside
+Cocktails by the Mekong

-Cocktails by the riverside
+Cocktails by the Mekong

 Walking back to our hotel, we pass the Royal Palace, which is also illuminated at night.